 To make it easier, I’ve created the color-coded map below so you can see where all these recommended areas are.
 Click on the link for an interactive version of the map.
 (Please note that marked areas are approximations only)

 AQUA – Itaewon

-Ren and I aren’t into shopping so we preferred staying in Hongdae, which is the area around Hongik University.
-It’s a fun, hip area with a college town vibe.
+Ren and I aren’t into shopping so we preferred staying in Hongdae.
+It refers to the area around Hongik University.
+It’s a fun and youthful area with an easygoing college town vibe.
 This was our favorite neighborhood in the city so we’ll probably stay here on every return trip to Seoul.